ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/lab2/prepcontract.md

     cat user_data.yaml
     ```

-Proceed to the next section to create your Hyper Protect Virtual Servers for IBM Cloud VPC instance.
+Proceed to the next section to create your Hyper Protect Virtual Server for VPC instance.